nsaylan/Cohort-19/devops/README.md

-# clarusway-devops-13-23:
+# clarusway-devops:

-This private workshop repository contains projects, hands-on training, coding challenges, and class-notes for the Clarusway Students of AWS & DevOps-13.
+This private workshop repository contains projects, hands-on training, coding challenges, and class notes for the Clarusway Students of AWS & DevOps.

 ## Description

-The clarusway-workshop repository contains materials related to the IT trainings like projects, hands-on trainings, coding challenges, class-notes etc. in the following main areas.
+The Clarusway-Workshop repository contains materials related to the IT trainings, like projects, hands-on trainings, coding challenges, class notes, etc., in the following main areas.

 - [Class Notes](./class-notes/README.md)